IAD are supporting a range of initiatives designed to support student engagement.

 IAD are supporting a range of initiatives to support student engagement including a student engagement network, practical guides to student engagement in a range of teaching and assessment issues, advice, staff seminars and other initiatives that aim to help build positive relationships between students and staff, and enhance the sense of academic community and engagement at the University of Edinburgh.

-In 2017-2018 we are introducing a new student engagement network, Edinburgh Network: Growing Approaches to Genuine Engagement – engage.
+Events: In 2017-2018 we are introducing a new student engagement network, Edinburgh Network: Growing Approaches to Genuine Engagement – engage.
 The network events are for any students and staff interested in enhancing student engagement in learning, teaching and assessment.

 These EngagEd in… guides offer advice and real examples of student engagement in learning, teaching and assessment practice that we hope you find useful.